robAndrewCarter/process_800_cell_chip/README.md

 Limited testing has been performed, but it requires files that are too large for github.
 This will be remedied later.

+## To do:

+* Create tests with small memory fingerprint
+* fill out function documentation
+* Extend logging to keep track of read counts

 ## Authors

 * **Rob Carter** - (r.andrew.carter@gmail.com)